 WRITER & FILMMAKER

-Currently, Grace is in development for an animated TV series about climate change, The Grand Tammy, which was a second rounder for the Sundance Episodic Lab.
-She is a Viacom Viewfinder Program fellow and recently shadowed director/executive producer Dime Davis on the Paramount TV series Boomerang, executive produced by Lena Waithe and Halle Berry.
+Grace is a Viacom Viewfinder Program directing fellow and recently shadowed director/executive producer Dime Davis on the Paramount TV series Boomerang, executive produced by Lena Waithe and Halle Berry.
+She is currently in development for an animated TV series about climate change, The Grand Tammy, which is a second rounder for the Sundance Episodic Lab.

 In addition to television, Grace is a Picture Farm Directing Program fellow for female commercial directors.

-Her upcoming projects include Heart Tick Kaboom, a short film commissioned by Atlanta Film Society for the Hartsfield-Jackson Airport which will screen on the 500 screens throughout the airport starting in April 2020 and a narrative dance film, Fissura, which is slated to shoot in September 2020 and is supported in part by the Brooklyn Arts Council.
+Grace's latest projects include Heart Tick Kaboom, a short film commissioned by Atlanta Film Society for the Hartsfield-Jackson Airport, which will screen on the 500 airport screens for a year starting in 2020, and The Weeds in this Garden, an experimental film supported by the NYC Women's Fund, administered by the Mayor's Office of Media and Entertainment and New York Foundation for the Arts.
+Grace's upcoming film, Fissura, is slated to shoot in fall 2020 and is supported in part by the Local Arts Fund administered by the Brooklyn Arts Council.

 Grace currently splits her time between the brownstones of Brooklyn and the sunny shores of Los Angeles.